Elle Skala, Dr. Tracy King, Christie Rogers, and Mary Beth Busby

 The timing of this meeting was perfect because the National Institutes of Health (NIH) just released their long-anticipated Strategic Plan for Fragile X Syndrome, FXTAS, and FXPOI.
 It will guide federal Fragile X research funding for at least the next five years and open the door for continued funding of the Fragile X Research Centers of Excellence.

 Thank you to everyone who helped shape this plan.
 It is important to FRAXA that we support all efforts in advancing Fragile X research and work together in order to accomplish the overarching goal: effective treatments and ultimately a cure.
 We are pleased to see some of our FRAXA friends on the cover, including Andy Tranfaglia and Taylor Stevenson.

-Elle served as FRAXA Research Foundation’s Program Coordinator up until April 2021.
-Elle has been involved in the nonprofit sector since 2015, working with organizations such as The American Diabetes Association and The Make-A-Wish Foundation.
-In her role as program coordinator, she communicated with FRAXA Volunteer Ambassadors and other supporters throughout the country, connecting them to our mission and assisting them in personal fundraising campaigns.
+Elle served as FRAXA Research Foundation’s Program Coordinator until April 2021.
+Elle has been involved in the nonprofit sector since 2015, working with organizations such as The Mayo Clinic, The American Diabetes Association and The Make-A-Wish Foundation.
+In her role as our program coordinator, she communicated with FRAXA Volunteer Ambassadors and other supporters throughout the country, connecting them to our mission and assisting them in personal fundraising campaigns.